LivePersonInc/developer-center/pages/Documents/ClientSideConfiguration/ServerChatAPI/Methods/start-chat.md

 **Body Parameters**

-Note that we expect you to send the parameters under the `"request"` key - see the Request Body Example
+Note that we expect you to send the parameters under the `"request"` key — see the Request Body Example.

 | Name	| Description | Type/Value | Notes |
 | :--- | :--- | :--- | :--- |